 An ambitious railway-building plan had put the government into debt and created a banking crisis.
 The Canadian government agreed to take over the island's debt, give the province an annual subsidy: a grant or contribution of money, especially one made by a government.subsidy to buy back lands owned by absentee landlords, give financial backing to continue railway construction and establish and maintain a year-round steamer service between the island and the mainland.
 During the election of April 1873, island voters had the option of accepting Confederation or having increased taxes.
 Not surprisingly, they chose Confederation.
 P.E.I. officially joined Canada on July 1, 1873.

 Now the Dominion of Canada stretched almost from sea to sea (with the exception of Newfoundland which didn't join until 1949).
-When England handed over the Arctic territories, Canada became, in 1880, the second largest country, geographically, in the world.
+When Great Britain handed over the Arctic territories, Canada became, in 1880, the second largest country, geographically, in the world.